 It’s the latter stages of the process which are the most stressful and can cause the biggest delays.
 Clear communication between all parties is the best way to ensure any issues are resolved as quickly as possible.

 If you haven’t already, you will now need to arrange a mortgage conveyancer – a solicitor who will help with the complicated legal processes of actually transferring the home from the seller to the buyer.
 You might have a conveyancer who has been personally recommended to you, or if you used a mortgage broker they will likely have a recommended conveyancy firm that they work with.

-If you’re buying a new property, conveyancy usually takes between eight and 12 weeks – and yes, it will feel like a lifetime!
-If you’re remortgaging and staying in your current property, conveyancy is usually a lot quicker – around four weeks.
+If you’re buying a new property, conveyance usually takes between eight and 12 weeks – and yes, it will feel like a lifetime!
+If you’re remortgaging and staying in your current property, conveyance is usually a lot quicker – around four weeks.

 Most mortgage offers only last for three months (though some lenders allow for six months and others nine months when dealing with new-build properties) so do everything in your power to complete the process quickly.
 Otherwise, you’ll need to make a second application, which will cause even further delays and could see the whole sale fall through.

 © 2019 Bankrate and its licensors.
 All rights reserved.
 Bankrate is a trading name of uSwitch Limited, registered in England and Wales (company number 03612689). uSwitch Limited is authorised and regulated by the Financial Conduct Authority under firm reference number 312850.
 You can check this on the Financial Services Register by visiting the FCA website: www.fca.org.uk/register.
 Our registered address is The Cooperage, 5 Copper Row, London, SE1 2LH.

 Bankrate services are provided at no cost to you, but we may receive a commission from the companies to which we refer you.